eantoranz/gitmod/readme.md

 This will make gitmod send information to stdout when running.
 **Important**: might require running **gitmod** with FUSE option **-f** so that the process does not go into the background.

+## building packages

+### debian
+There is a script called `scripts/build-debian` which can be used to build debian packages.
+It will use [Docker](https://hub.docker.com/_/debian) to build the package.
+Call the script without parameters to see what parameters it expects when you call it.

 ## Copyright / Licensing
-Copyright 2020 Edmundo Carmona Antoranz.
+Copyright 2020-2024 Edmundo Carmona Antoranz.
 Released under the terms of [GPLv2](https://www.gnu.org/licenses/old-licenses/gpl-2.0.en.html).

 ## IMPORTANT
 This is very alpha software at the moment so: